- Education and Training: mentoring, youth education

 Growing Solutions Farm is an urban agriculture and vocational training site, specifically designed to serve young adults who have Autism Spectrum Disorder (ASD) or a similar disability, from Chicago’s underserved West Side neighborhoods.
 The farm provides a training environment where young adults with ASD gain transferable work readiness skills and learn about how sustainable farming impacts urban community.
 While working on the farm, students gain skills and knowledge about sustainable farming including all phases of farming from soil preparation, planting, cultivating, harvesting and marketing.
-This experience includes the opportunity to expand our Community Supported Agriculture program which benefit local customers.
+This experience includes the opportunity to expand our Community Supported Agriculture program which benefits local customers.

 Growing Solutions Farm works with school partners to implement an experience that demonstrates the contributions urban farming projects make on a community.
 There are four core objectives: